Your pet wants you to read our newsletter. (Then give them a treat.)

-An ESA is an animal that provides therapeutic benefits — such as companionship, comfort, and support — to a person struggling with mental illness.
-ESAs aren’t limited to dogs and cats; any domesticated animal can be an ESA, as long as a mental health professional determines that their presence helps their owner emotionally.
+An ESAopens in a new tab is an animal who provides therapeutic benefits — such as companionship, comfort, and supportopens in a new tab — to a person struggling with mental illness.
+ESAs aren’t limited to dogs and catsopens in a new tab; any domesticated animal can be an ESA, as long as a mental health professional determines that their presence helps their owner emotionally.
 ESAs can help individuals with depression, anxiety, PTSD, learning disorders, and certain phobias.

 Although people online have cracked jokes about people’s emotional support pigsopens in a new tab and turkeysopens in a new tab on flightsopens in a new tab, there are legitimate reasons why someone would need an emotional support animal that is not a dog or a cat.
 For example: Rats are considered excellent emotional support animals because they are highly intelligent, extremely social, and easier to care for than a dog or a cat.
 They make great companions for those who might have limited energy or mobility.

 How do I register my dog as an ESA?

 First, keep in mind that there is no official U.S. government registry of service dogs, nor is there any official emotional support animal certification process.
 More often than not, websites that let you buy “official service dog registrations” are scams.
 That being said, you can show that your animal is a legitimate ESA by obtaining a letter from a certified mental health professionalopens in a new tab.